sujanshresthanet/Vue.js-User-Auth-App/README.md

 *   **ForgotPassword.vue**: Simple forgot password form, simulates a reset link sent.
 *   **Dashboard.vue**: Displays a welcome message with the user's email and navigation options.
 *   **UserProfile.vue**: Allows users to view and update their email and password.
-*   **Navigation.vue**: The navigation bar that updates based on the user's login status.

 Using Bootstrap 5
 -----------------